Dental Patient Aging Reports In Detail

 Each week, print the patient aging report.
 I print these reports on Tuesdays.
 Larger dental practices would focus only one category of this aging report each week.
 Or if you have a large patient aging report, start with just one aged category each week.

 My Weekly Management Systems explains it all!
 And you can get your own copy of my Weekly Management Systems, as well as a plan for how you can create your own!
+There is a Weekly Management Systems e-book with a workbook section available for you in my Dental Collections Training Bundle.
+This bundle also includes the Dental Office Collections Course (insurance billing) and Dental Accounts Receivable e-book (patient billing and account management) as well as a Dental Insurance Training Video Course and Calculating Dental Benefits Course!
+See more by clicking the link below:

 My goal is to keep accounts from ever reaching that over 90 category.
 I’m really good at it and make it a game or a goal.
 It adds a little fun into the mix.
 Consistently working the dental patient aging report each week will help you have great collection results!